 Overview

-The results of CIPRR's efforts will be annotated in case studies by KSG and then included in the National Blueprint for Secure Communities as part of the national template for local communities.
-The Associate Chairs represent core private sector partners, who in turn select a Partner Chair from the public sector to work together, and in tandem with the KSG and NCORP Task Force, in one of 5 sub-categories of 8 key sectors of community preparedness, response and recovery.
+The results of the Partnership's efforts will be annotated in case studies by academic partners and included in the National Blueprint for Secure Communities as part of the national template for local communities.
+Associate Chairs represent core private sector partners, who in turn select a Partner Chair from the public sector to work together, and in tandem with the one of 14 key sectors subcommittees on community preparedness, response and recovery.

-Associate Chairs will meet twice in 2007 at the Kennedy School of Government with representatives of the NCORP Task Force, the National Joint Terrorism Task Force (NJTTF), National Guard and other key stakeholders; and meet at the Joint Interagency Training Center (JITC) to develop not only the metrics of the year's pilot projects, but also to chart the agenda of the annual National Congress for Secure Communities and identify the following year's prospect communities for the next wave of pilot projects.
+Associate Chairs will meet regularly during the year to develop not only the metrics of the year's pilot projects, but also to chart the agenda of the National Congress for Secure Communities and Symposia series and identify the next prospect communities for the next wave of pilot projects.

 BACKGROUND